 - MAC Is Finally Speaking Out Amid Criticism for Animal Testing

 In quick, your fitness is what you’re making of it.
 You can pick to steer it within the proper direction, or you could depart it up to hazard.
-Neglecting your fitness and ignoring reminders to appear after your diet and lifestyle, commonly interprets to the latter.
+Neglecting your fitness and ignoring reminders to appear after your diet and lifestyle commonly interpret to the latter.
 Unfortunately, the odds aren’t in your favor.
-We all become more liable to ailment as we age since our-our bodies evidently weaken with time, no longer to say the toll our poor behavior play sooner or later.
+We all become more liable to ailment as we age since our-our bodies evidently weaken with time, no longer to say the toll our poor behavior plays sooner or later.

-The price you pay goes to be specific to you, despite the fact that it shares similarities to the toll of your circle of relatives and buddies.
+The price you pay goes to be specific to you, even though it shares similarities to the toll of your circle of relatives and buddies.
 Your eating behavior and well-known first-class of lifestyle will determine the price you’ll pay.
 We all get to pay our dues, even in which our health is worried.
 Neglecting your health along the manner might be high priced: growing sicknesses like obesity and Type 2 diabetes and their associated problems are examples.